rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 <p style="text-indent: 40px">
 My third day of skiing in this season was in Engelberg.
-I has already been there in winter but just never have chance to ski or did snow sport.
-The blue and red runs on Trubsee (part of Titlis) are so perfect and suitable for beginner to practice their skills.
+I has already been there in winter but just never have chance to ski or do snow sports.
+The blue and red runs on Trubsee (part of Titlis) are perfect for beginner to practice skills.
 This time I skiied only in the afternoon as there was a friend whom I came with traveled from France.
-He lives in a city next to Basel, drove directly from there to Zurich and then took at train with me from Zurich to Luzern, and Engelberg, around 1.5 hrs in total, so close.
+He lives in a city next to Basel, drove directly from there to Zurich and then took a train with me from Zurich to Luzern, and then to Engelberg (the travel took around 1.5 hrs in total).
 We started with an easy blue run no. 6 in the early afternoon and did short red run no. 6a later.
 I practiced more and more parallel turn as well as hocky stop that I just learned from a video on YouTube, again.
-I find the latter interesting and cool that you can stop whenever you want regardless of how much fast you ski.
+I find the latter interesting and cool as you can stop whenever you want regardless of how much fast you ski.
 </p>

 <p style="text-indent: 40px">
-Apart from these three ski resorts, I have been to many other mountains to ski including the ones that I already checked it out and ones that I never been to, such as, Flumserberg (twice), Andermatt, Arosa (twice), and Davos.
+Apart from Flumserberg, Elm and Engelberg, I have been to many other mountains to ski, like Andermatt, Arosa and Davos.
 </p>

 <p style="text-indent: 40px">
-There are also many other videos that I found very useful and help me a lot to practice my skiing skill.
+There are also many other videos that I found useful and help me to practice my skiing skill.
 I watched a lot like more than 100 videos.
-I tried to create my playlist, add and sort the videos that I selected according to the level of complixity of skills raning from beginner to intermediate and to advanced level, respectively.
-Here is my list!
+I created my playlist, added and sorted the videos that I selected according to the level of complixity of skills raning from beginner to intermediate and to advanced level.
+There you go!
 </p>

 <center>